ibm-cloud-docs/EventStreams/choosing_your_plan.md

 </table>

-For more information on limits, see [limits and quotas](/docs/EventStreams?topic=EventStreams-kafka_quotas).
+For more information about limits, see [limits and quotas](/docs/EventStreams?topic=EventStreams-kafka_quotas).

 ### Footnotes
 {: #footnote_plans notoc}